SrulyRosenblat/DownTube/README.md

 # DownTube

-## a fast and simple way to download youtube videos
+## fast and simple way to download youtube videos
 a full fledged youtube downloader with support for searching youtube and realtime progressbars